Rushi-Suryaa2601/Rushi-Suryaa2601/README.md

 - 👋 Hi, I’m @Rushi-Suryaa2601

 Hello, I'm  Rushikesh Suryagandh – a passionate developer enthusiastic about Python and the Django framework.
-I have a strong foundation in web development, with knowledge in HTML, CSS, and JavaScript.
+I have a strong foundation in web development, with knowledge in HTML, CSS, JavaScript,TailwindCss and React.
 My journey involves exploring, learning, and contributing to open source projects.

 ## About Me